In the spring, at the end of the day, you should smell like dirt.

 The surprising thing, after doing a bit of research, is that smell isn’t actually coming from the dirt itself.
 Microbiologists have traced the pleasant aroma to a bacteria called Streptomyces coelicolor which produces a chemical called geosmin which is what actually gives dirt its fragrant “earthy” smell.
 Humans and animals are really sensitive to this smell and some believe, programmed to be attracted to it, because it indicates that there is water nearby.
 In desserts, camels and other animals can find water or an oasis, because they can smell the scent of the soil.
 It is a symbiotic relationship.
 We are lead to water by the smell of dirt, and the bacteria is proliferated by attaching to the bottom of our feet and spreading to other areas where they can multiply and thrive.
 Another perfect example of nature’s relationships…. of mutual benefit.

 A friend of mine, Jill, started a garden blog, Diary of a Garden, which will document each stage of her garden this year.
-Her latest topic, compost, was cleverly posted on FB as, “Come on, you know you want to get dirty”.
+Her latest topic, compost, was cleverly posted, “Come on, you know you want to get dirty”.
 Yes, apparently I do want to get dirty.
 After reading it, I practically dove into the dirt.

 And all her little starts will inspire to go seed shopping and start planting.
 I am still trying to figure out what to plant.
 What are you planting this year?